gerogtoa/laptop-cooling-dock/Journal.md

 <p align="center"><img width="565" height="338" alt="image" src="https://github.com/user-attachments/assets/b1afdcf0-af79-4710-8f75-c5529c576da0" /></p>
 <br>

 After some effort, I think I came up with a pretty elegant solution.
 By flipping the hub upside down, there can be two inwards facing USB A ports to power the fans.
 On the front, another two USB A ports are present alongside a USB C and HDMI port.
-Ethernet is accessiable on the side.
+Ethernet is accessible on the side.

 <br>
 <p align="center"><img width="3296" height="2547" alt="image" src="https://github.com/user-attachments/assets/aa122462-623c-4a99-8fea-55970aa7615b" /></p>